Wouldn't it be just great if everyone got along with everyone?

 Smoothing

-Also referred to as accommodating, smoothing works by emphasising and focusing on the areas of agreement among team members, while any areas of disagreement are downplayed.
-But because the underlying issue isn't discussed and resolved, conflicts are never really resolved through smoothing.
+Also referred to as accommodating, smoothing works by emphasizing and focusing on the areas of agreement among team members, while any areas of disagreement are downplayed.
+But because the underlying issue isn't discussed (and therefore resolved) conflicts are never really addressed properly through smoothing.

-This method takes the view that relationships between the parties involved are important, therefore both of them are willing to lose something for their common goal.
+Also known as reconciling, this method takes the view that relationships between the parties involved are important, therefore both are willing to lose something for their common goal.
 Conflicting parties are encouraged to come to a mutually satisfactory solution – one way managers do this is to remind their teams about the common goal.

-Widely considered the best method for handling project team conflicts, confrontation works by bringing the conflicting situation into the open where it can be addressed directly.
+Widely considered the best method for handling project team conflicts, collaborating works by bringing the conflict into the open where it can be addressed directly.
 When the problems are fully identified and all sides have been heard, then decisions can be made that will resolve the issue.

 Depending on the circumstances, each of these methods have their place in conflict resolution.
 But more often than not, they leave at least one party unsatisfied with the outcome and project managers soon find that not every conflict can be rectified with a textbook solution.

-To help you deal with project conflicts in a more efficient way, here are my top four "real-life" suggestions for resolving conflicts in a project team.
+To help you deal with project conflicts in the best way, here are my top four "real-life" suggestions for resolving conflicts in a project team.

 1) Acknowledge the conflict